equinix/terraform-provider-equinix/docs/guides/migration_guide_packet.md

 $ terraform import metal_device.example 8eb3bc10-0e1a-476a-aec2-6dc699df9c1c
 ```

+We then need to install the equinix/metal provider by running `$ terraform init`.
+After that, our templates should be in check with the Terraform state and with the upstream resources in Equinix Metal.
 We can verify the migration by running `$ terraform plan`, it should show that infrastructure is up to date.

 ## Resolving migration issues